 Annual Christmas Bird Counts, sponsored by the National Audubon Society and conducted by volunteers, are held throughout the U.S. and Canada.
 The counts attempt to record every individual bird encountered within a defined 15-mile diameter — about 177 square miles — during one calendar day.
 The counts began on December 25, 1900, when a small group of bird lovers led by scientist Frank Chapman posed an alternative to the Christmastime “side hunt,” in which teams competed to see who could shoot the most birds and small mammals.
 Chapman’s group identified, counted, and recorded all the birds they saw, thus founding one of the world’s first and largest “community science” initiatives.
 The 2020 season marks the 120th year of Christmas Bird Counts.

 CBC data is an invaluable tool for scientists studying bird populations and was one of the key sources of data in National Audubon’s September 2014 report on North American birds and climate change.

 Our Oakland and San Francisco counts have ranked among the top 25 nationwide in terms of numbers of species found.
 In recent years, our Oakland count has had more participants in the field than any other count in the world!

-Before Covid-19 restrictions, each count day culminated with a festive dinner where final counts were tallied and stories exchanged about rare bird sightings and locations.
-In 2020, we will host the final tally via Zoom events.
+Each count day typically culminates with a festive dinner where final counts were tallied and stories exchanged about rare bird sightings and locations.

 Local CBC data are reviewed and then sent to National Audubon Society, where they provide valuable insight into past and present bird populations and the general health of our environment.
 Recent and historical CBC results are available on the National Audubon Society’s website.